-I’d suggest getting into a routine, Make a schedule for yourself that will include all of your daily activities since waking up and to kicking the sack.
+I’d suggest getting into a routine, Make a schedule for yourself that will include all of your daily activities from waking up to kicking the sack.
 Include a hefty dose of working out into your schedule.
 Your healthy spirit needs a healthy body, you know.

 I can’t stress enough the importance of having someone around in a big city filled with cold people who couldn’t care less.

 Luckily, you have the warm, open-hearted nature of other expats at your aid.
-All you’ll need to do is t get out there into a pub, a new open-air event or to a meeting of a booklover’s club.
+All you’ll need to do is to get out there into a pub, a new open-air event, or to a meeting of a booklover’s club.
 Whatever it is that you fancy, there are others quite keen on the very same thing.